TJWetmore/tWetmoreGemini/README.md

 - I think the functions should be abstracted out.
 I am not adhering to DRY principles by having the same function across multiple pages.

 - I like the idea of Detox, as I really enjoy E2E testing.
 I think it is fun.
 But I'm better at Cypress and so I spent a bit of time trying to read up on setting up Detox.
-It's not the best framework.
+It's not my favorite framework.
 But would be fun to contribute too the OS project.